-Moved her studio to Via di San Nicola da Tolentino.
+Moved her studio to Via di San Nicola da Tolentino, Rome.
 The Indomitable Sprit of Edmonia Lewis, suggests how the new location -- illustrated with maps -- was strategically important to her success.

-October: Marble bust of Dioclesian Lewis exhibited to great acclaim at A. A. Childs in Boston.
+October: She sent a marble bust of Dioclesian Lewis to Boston where it was exhibited at A. A. Childs in Boston to great acclaim.

-Produced marble copy of Shaw bust -- illustrated in A History of African American Artists from 1792 to the Present -- for a member of the Shaw family -- and shipped it from Rome.
+She produced marble copy of the Shaw bust -- illustrated in A History of African American Artists from 1792 to the Present -- for a member of the Shaw family -- and shipped it from Rome.

 Completed Forever Free in marble and shipped it to abolitionist Samuel Sewall in Boston.
-Forever Free (now at Howard University) is the earliest surviving Emancipation work by an African-American artist.
+Now at Howard University, it is the earliest surviving Emancipation sculpture by an African-American artist.

-February: Revealed her Roman Catholic affiliation to Whitney (she received baptism as an adult).
-Forever Free arrived in Boston to the consternation of Samuel Sewall, who consigned it to the A. A. Childs Gallery.
+February: She received baptism as an adult and revealed her Roman Catholic affiliation to Whitney.
+Forever Free arrived "collect" in Boston to the consternation of Samuel Sewall, who consigned it to the A. A. Childs Gallery.
 The Indomitable Sprit of Edmonia Lewis, A Narrative Biography, marks this as a turning point in her relationship with Mrs.Child.

 August: Frank Leslieís Illustrated News pictured Edmonia and the Old Arrowmaker and His Daughter (Wooing of Hiawatha).

 Winter: Modeled bust of Henry Wadsworth Longfellow from glimpses of him on the street.
-The question of why none of her celebrity friends introduced her to the poet is taken up in The Indomitable Sprit of Edmonia Lewis, A Narrative Biography.
+Why none of her celebrity friends introduced her to the poet is taken up in The Indomitable Sprit of Edmonia Lewis, A Narrative Biography.

 February: Marquess of Bute, one of the richest men in the world, made the first of several large purchases, helping to resolve Lewis's financial dilemma.

 July: Returned to Boston where she was honored by the Freedmen's Union; raised funds to donate Forever Free and Longfellow.

-Denied accommodations in upstate New York, she was forced to seek shelter overnight.
+Denied accommodations in upstate New York, she was forced to seek shelter from a stranger.